1979 Atlantic hurricane season: Hurricane Henri

-A tropical wave developed into a tropical depression near the Yucatan Peninsula on September 15.
+A tropical wave developed into a tropical depression near the Yucatán Peninsula on September 15.
 It quickly entered the Gulf of Mexico and turned westward.
 As the depression was curving southwestward on September 16, it strengthened and was upgraded to Tropical Storm Henri.
 Thereafter, Henri decelerated and continued to intensify, becoming a hurricane on September 17.
 Later that day, as it was turning northwestward, the hurricane peaked with winds of 85 mph (140 km/h) and a minimum barometric pressure of 983 mbar.
 A nearby low pressure area caused Henri to move erratically.
 Henri began weakening due to land interaction with Mexico and it was downgraded back to a tropical storm on September 18.

 By September 19, Henri doubled-back southeastward while weakening to a tropical depression.
 The depression lost much of its convection and curved northeastward on September 20, ahead of a cold front.
 Henri turned east-northeastward on September 23 and was absorbed by a frontal low pressure trough in the east-central Gulf of Mexico on the following day.
 This was a rare example of a storm entering the Gulf of Mexico and dissipating without making landfall.
 Henri disrupted cleanup efforts from the Ixtoc I oil spill by damaging a cap designed to stop oil from flowing into the Gulf of Mexico.
 Although it remained offshore, the storm brought heavy rainfall to Mexico, peaking at 19.59 in, forcing at least 2,000 people from their homes in Ciudad del Carmen, Campeche.